 School: Nimitz Elementary School.

-College: I have a bachelor of arts in education and human development, with a minor in history, from Texas A&M University.
+College: I have a bachelor of arts in multi-disciplinary studies from Schreiner University.

-Most enjoyable part of teaching: Making connections with each kid.
+Most enjoyable part of teaching: Building relationships with the kids.